ioccc-src/mkiocccentry/jparse/json_README.md

 does not assign any significance to the ordering of name/value pairs
 ```

-The authors of this document have identified a number of mis-features
+The authors of this document have identified a number of misfeatures
 of the **so-called JSON spec** in addition to how it fails to even
 live up to various [claims made by the
 creators](https://www.youtube.com/watch?v=x92vbAN_j1k&list=PLEzQf147-uEoNCeDlRrXv6ClsLDN-HtNm&index=2&t=1343s)